Library Reserves Policies

 If the Library does not own an item, you can place a request to purchase the item from within the Library Reserves block in Moodle.

-We recommend that you link to course materials obtained from a website or a subscription database directly in Moodle.
+We recommend that you link to digital course materials obtained from a website, library catalog, or subscription database (i.e. electronic articles, ebooks, etc.) directly in your Moodle course.

-If you would like to make a book chapter available, keep in mind that fair use law restricts the amount of a work you may scan or copy.
-If you are requiring students to read more than 20% of a book, we recommend that you place the entire book on physical reserve.
+If you plan to make a book chapter available, keep in mind that fair use law restricts the amount of a work you may scan or copy.
+If you want your students to read more than 20% of a book, we recommend that you link to the ebook in your course Moodle or place the entire print book on physical reserve.

 Requests are processed in the order that they are submitted.